 You’ll arrive at Tuan Chau Marina for check-in, where you can relax in the lounge before boarding the cruise ship.

-Once on board, you’ll be welcomed with a refreshing drink and a short introduction from the crew about the adventure ahead.
-Afterwards, you’ll settle into your cabin and prepare for a delicious lunch featuring a mix of Vietnamese specialities and international cuisine.
-As the ship glides smoothly out into the emerald waters, you can admire some of Ha Long Bay’s most iconic rock formations, including Incense Burner, Dog Stone Islet, Fighting Cock Islet, and Three Coconuts Island.
+Once on board, you’ll be warmly welcomed with a refreshing drink as the crew gives a short introduction to your mini cruise.
+A delicious lunch will then be served while the boat quietly glides out onto the emerald-green water.
+Along the way, you’ll pass some of Ha Long Bay’s most iconic limestone formations, including Incense Burner, Dog Stone Islet, Fighting Cock Islet, and Three Coconuts Island.
+Afterwards, you can settle into your cabin and make yourself comfortable.

-The tour continues to Sung Sot Cave, the bay’s largest and most impressive limestone grotto.
-Inside, you’ll be rewarded with a magical underground world of stalactites and stalagmites, formed over millions of years.
-We recommend sturdy, closed shoes, particularly in wet weather.
+Later in the afternoon, you’ll visit Sung Sot Cave, the largest and most impressive stalactite cave in Ha Long Bay.
+To reach the cave, you’ll need to climb around 800 steps, but your efforts will be rewarded with a mesmerising landscape of stalactites and stalagmites shaped over millions of years.
+We recommend wearing sturdy, closed shoes, especially in wet weather.

-In the evening, enjoy a delicious dinner featuring a variety of traditional dishes prepared by the ship’s talented chefs.
+In the evening, a delicious dinner is served featuring a selection of local dishes prepared by the ship’s chefs.

-NB: In the event of storms or severe weather, the Vietnamese authorities reserve the right to close Ha Long Bay to all boat traffic for safety reasons.
+PLEASE NOTE: In the event of bad weather or storms, the authorities in Vietnam reserve the right to prohibit sailing in Ha Long Bay for safety reasons.
 This only happens a few times a year.
-Should this occur, the mini cruise will be replaced with a hotel stay and sightseeing excursion.
+In such cases, the mini-cruise will be replaced by a hotel stay and an excursion.

-After breakfast, you’ll head to Ti Top Island, a small limestone island with one of Ha Long Bay’s finest sandy beaches.
-Here, you can take a refreshing swim in the emerald-green waters or climb to the top of the island for a stunning panoramic view of the bay.
+After breakfast, you’ll sail to Ti Top Island – a small limestone island with one of Ha Long Bay’s finest sandy beaches.
+Here, you can take a refreshing swim in the emerald-green water or climb to the island’s summit for a breathtaking panoramic view of the bay.

-Once back on board, there’s time to pack and prepare for check-out before lunch is served.
-Meanwhile, the boat will make its gentle return towards the harbour, allowing you to savour the final glimpses of the bay’s enchanting landscape from the deck.
+When you return to the boat, there’ll be time to pack and prepare for check-out before an early lunch is served.
+Meanwhile, the ship gently cruises back towards the harbour, giving you a final chance to enjoy the beautiful views of the bay from the deck.

 You’ll disembark at Tuan Chau Marina, where your guide and driver will be waiting to take you to Hanoi Airport.
 From here, you’ll fly to Ho Chi Minh City – a flight of around 2 hours and 10 minutes.